 Mr Wolfson has also worked as a consultant to an academic institution helping to develop programme content for a BA and MA in Education and has lectured on this programme.
 He trained as a Pikuach (Religious Studies / Section 48) Inspector in 2016.
 For many years, Anthony mentored SCITT trainees.
 In more recent years, Anthony has mentored teachers and teaching assistants helping them to gain Qualified Teacher Status and he has supported some aspiring Head Teachers to gain the National Professional Qualification for Headship.
 Many of those that Anthony has supported are themselves now leading schools or heading departments.

 Aside from Education, Anthony is very passionate about music and singing.
 On the musical side, he was Chazan at Wembley United Synagogue for 20 years from 1991- 2011 and still officiates at Wembley over the Yamim Noraim and he davens regularly at a number of his local shuls during the rest of the year.
 He studied voice production and singing with a number of prominent coaches including Norman Welsby a former Principal Baritone of the English National Opera.
-Since starting at NRPS, he has encouraged the formation of a new school choir under the direction of the specialist Music Teacher and wholeheartedly supported a new Kodesh Department initiative in September 2017 introducing weekly Hebrew Singing lessons in all classes covering a range of both Ashkenazi and Sefardi music with Rav Yonatan Malachi.
+Since starting at NRPS, he has wholeheartedly supported a new Kodesh Department initiative in September 2017 introducing weekly Hebrew Singing lessons in all classes covering a range of both Ashkenazi and Sefardi music with Rav Yonatan Malachi.

-Head of Kodesh and Head of Pastoral : Rabbi Joshua Conway
+Head of Kodesh and Head of Pastoral: Rabbi Joshua Conway B.Sc (Hons)

 Rabbi Conway joined us in September 2018 from his post as Assistant Headteacher at Menorah Foundation Primary School.
 Rabbi Conway is an alumnus of Hasmonean High School.
 After spending four years at Yeshivas Bais Yisroel and Mir, Rabbi Conway graduated with a first class honours degree.
 He then worked for a Technology Start-Up before leaving to pursue a career in teaching.
 Rabbi Conway has taught both Kodesh and secular subjects, led the Kodesh Special Needs department, and has been a member of the Senior Leadership Team at Menorah Foundation.
 As Assistant Headteacher, he has written and implemented progressive curricula integrating Kodesh and Secular subjects.
 He is the Youth Rabbi at Beis Hamedrash Beis Yisroel (Dayan Ehrentreu's shul) and is proud to be an Apple Teacher and a Jewish Interactive Ambassador.